A90 motorway (Greece): History

 In the widened sections around the cities of Chania, Rethymnon and Heraklion, the upgrading/widening of the road was aimed at addressing traffic loads and was based on the road plan of 1968.
 Speed limits do not exceed 90 km/h, with the exception of the Gournes-Hersonissos section, the only section of the road that meets modern standards.

 The Greek Ministry of Infrastructure plans the complete upgrade of the road to a four-lane highway.
 The project has to be done in two phases: Chania-Agios Nikolaos and Kissamos-Chania and Agios Nikolaos-Sitia.

 At the beginning of 2020, two possible scenarios were announced for the financing of the road.
 The first scenario concerns the government receiving revenue from another concession.
 The problem is that creditors need approval because part of that money goes to public debt service.
 In the second scenario, central bank refunds can be used to finance the project, which is being considered at the highest government level.

-Reconstruction of the road will begin after 2022 with completion of the entire motorway scheduled for 2028.
+Reconstruction of part the road began in 2024.
+The Heraklion - Chania sector was contracted as a 35 year concession in 2025.